Azure-Samples/azure-health-data-and-ai-samples/samples/Sample Postman queries/README.md

 ## Collection Details
-The queries in this collection are categorised into folders as below:
+The queries in this collection are categorized into folders as below:
 - `AuthToken` - Request to create an authentication token which is used in all other queries.
-- `Create Starter Bundle` -Here we create a multiple resources in one bundle, these resources would be used in queries further.
+- `Create Starter Bundle` - Here we create a multiple resources in one bundle, these resources would be used in queries further.
 - `Common Queries` - This folder has set of frequently used queries.
-- `Common Operations` - This folder has queries for FHIR operations like convert, valicate, export and import.
+- `Common Operations` - This folder has queries for FHIR operations like convert, validate, export and import.
 - `Chained and Reverse Chained Search` - This folder has queries to use chaining and reverse chaining for fetching resources based on related(referenced) resources, more details about chaining could be found [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/overview-of-search#chained--reverse-chained-searching).
-- `Include and Reverse Include Search` - This folder has queries with _include and _revinclude parameters, We can fetch multiple related resources in result, more details about [here](https://www.hl7.org/fhir/search.html#return).
+- `Include and Reverse Include Search` - This folder has queries with `_include` and `_revinclude` parameters, to fetch resources related to the search results (e.g., `Patient` resources associated with an `Encounter` search).
+More details inclusions can be found on the [FHIR Search Page](https://www.hl7.org/fhir/search.html#return).
-- `Custom Search (Create and Use custom SearchParameter)`  - This folder has queries related to custom search, here we create new SearchParameter, run reindex and use the newly created SearchParameter.
-More details about custom search could be found [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/how-to-do-custom-search).
+- `Custom Search (Create and Use custom SearchParameter)`  - This folder has queries related to custom search, here we create a new `SearchParameter` resource, run the reindex operation (`$reindex`), and use the newly created SearchParameter.
+More details about custom search could be found in [Microsoft Learn](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/how-to-do-custom-search).
 - List of alphabetically sorted, resource specific folders for resource specific queries for CRUD operations.